 Another benefit the pocket mouse has is its fur color.
 A pocket mouse has sandy-colored fur.
 This permits it to easily blend in with a desert environment and allows it to avoid predators as a result.

 Merriam’s mouse is a close relative of the “standard” pocket mouse discussed a moment ago.
-This species of mouse also lives in a desert environment and can be found in the Southwest United States and into California.
+This species of the mouse also lives in a desert environment and can be found in the Southwest United States and into California.

 A Merriam’s mouse has yellowish fur on the top of its body that has a dark sheen.
 The dark sheen is caused by longer guard hairs that are interspersed throughout the fur on the animal’s upper body.
 These guard hairs have dark tips.

-Health Dangers Associated with Desert-Dwelling Mice
+Health Dangers Associated With Desert-Dwelling Mice

 Desert-dwelling mice can threaten the health and wellbeing of humans.
 The trio of mice mentioned previously can carry bacteria and viruses that can result in illness and even serious illness in human beings.